Raynsad/learning-git/README.md

 - Use these to keep the local and remote in sync as needed

 ## Open a pull request
+### What is a pull request?
+- A feature of GitHub that allows code to be formally checked and reviewed before it is merged from one branch to another

+Once the remote copy of your feature branch is up to date with all the necessary changes, open a pull request from GitHub Desktop.
+- This will open GitHub in the browser
+- Set the target branch as "main"
+- Write a summary and description for the PR, describing all the commits you want to merge into the main branch

 ## The pull request gets reviewed and merged
+- An owner, admin, developer, etc. who has permission will review your changes
+- In a real setting, GitHub provides branch protection settings so that not just any code can get merged.
+For example, a project may require that 2 developers approve code before it can be merged
+- Once the code is approved, it can be merged
+- Git automatically moves all the changes to the main branch and updates the history

 # Troubleshooting